UIUCLearningLanguageLab/LabWebsite/content/publications.md

 ## Peer-reviewed Papers

 Montag, J. L. (2019).
 Differences in sentence complexity in the text of children’s picture books and child-directed speech.
-First Language, 1-20.
+First Language, 1-20. <a href = "../pubs/Montag_2019.pdf">pdf</a>

 Huebner, P., & Willits, J. (2018).
 Structured semantic knowledge can emerge automatically from predicting word sequences in child-directed speech.
 Frontiers in Psychology, 9, 133.